Pedrojok01/fury-racing/contracts/README.md

 make aderyn
 ```

-- To get the coverage:
+- To get the test coverage:

 ```bash
 make coverage